OpenScience-Collective/osc/README.md

 OpenScience Collecitve (OSC) aims to create a sustainable funding model for academic open source software through small percentage-based contributions from research grants.

 >[!NOTE]
 >The current proposal is being worked on [this project summary at Google Docs](https://docs.google.com/document/d/1-0VrrUTrOLpnmzxVKOKAySoOG_3DjGt4/edit?pli=1).
-Please consider adding your comments, edits and experieces.
+Please consider adding your comments, edits, and experiences.

 ## Vision